New Changes to the Family Law Court System

-If you have a current matter before the court, these overhauls will have no immediate effect on you.
-At the time the reforms are implemented, transitional arrangements will be put in place for managing existing matters to ensure they are dealt with efficiently and with minimal delay.
-If you wish to bring a family law matter before the courts after 1 January 2019, these structural changes will affect you.
-All applications will need to be made to the FCFCA.
-More information will come to light as the implementation of these reforms draws nearer.
+If you have a current matter before the court, these proposed overhauls will have no immediate effect on you.
+If the reforms are implemented, transitional arrangements will be put in place for managing existing matters to ensure they are dealt with efficiently and with minimal disruption.
+If you wish to bring a family law matter before the courts in 2019, these structural changes may affect you.
+It is likely that more information will come to light if the implementation of these reforms are adopted by the senate.

 The world of Family Law in Australia is set to change.
 This broad-level overhaul aims to see reduced wait times, streamlined processes and the expertise of Judges we utilised effectively.

-These changes will affect you if you intend to bring your family law matter in the new year.
+These changes may affect you if you intend to bring your family law matter in 2019.
 If you have any questions as to how these structural changes to the Family Court System may affect your current matter, of if you intend to bring a matter in the new year, please contact our family law team to discuss how these changes will affect you directly.